If you haven’t read our customer relationships advice column, go ahead and read it. We’ll be here when you get back.

 Tip #1: Sort your cohorts

 Who Gives a Crap doesn’t let any customer segmentation go to waste.
 Jehan says, “We look at everything on a cohort basis.
 We look at how this month’s cohort is reordering relative to previous months.
-We hope to see patterns where cohorts are getting stronger over time as we scale up.”
+As we scale up, we hope to see patterns where cohorts are getting stronger.”

-Tip #2: Track the benefits from customer retention metrics
+Tip #2: Track the benefits of customer retention metrics

 Who Gives a Crap’s metric of choice is Percent of Customers Reordering, which shows the percentage of their customers (in each cohort) who reorder toilet paper (or paper towels or tissues) in a given month after their first purchase.
 This metric pays dividends for Who Gives a Crap, as it allows the company to make more accurate revenue forecasts and helps improve operations processes, such as product inventory.

 Tip #3: Different cohorts can require different communication

 2020 was a year of many firsts, including nutty toilet paper stockpiling worldwide.
 For Who Gives a Crap, this meant that demand was exceptionally high, and the company wanted to ensure they could provide toilet paper to as many people as possible.
 They started taking their usual 48-roll boxes and splitting them into 2×24 roll boxes, so the same amount of stock could satisfy twice as many customers.
 After panic buying subsided, Who Gives a Crap looked at these panic-buying cohorts uniquely and tailored their communication to make for the best customer experience possible.

 Tip #4: Segment further where it makes sense